j-bogart/fizzbuzz/README.md

   - Commit naming checker
   - Automated tests
   - Code Analysis
-  - Scanning dependencies for vulnerabilities
+  - Scanning dependencies for vulnerabilities _(No upgrade or patch available for H2)_
   - Automated Release and Versioning
   - Building